VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   support and expressions validation;
 * Prometheus [alerting rules definition format](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/#defining-alerting-rules)
   support;
+* Load of recording and alerting rules from local filesystem, GCS and S3;
 * Integration with [Alertmanager](https://github.com/prometheus/alertmanager) starting from [Alertmanager v0.16.0-aplha](https://github.com/prometheus/alertmanager/releases/tag/v0.16.0-alpha.0);
 * Keeps the alerts [state on restarts](#alerts-state-on-restarts);
 * Graphite datasource can be used for alerting and recording rules.
 See [these docs](#graphite);